BS Criminal Justice ILEA

 - Students may also complete additional credit hours during the first two and a half years, leaving fewer classes to be completed after attending the academy.

-To learn more about how you can STEP AHEAD contact John Milliken, chair of the Department of Criminal Justice, Psychology & Social Sciences, at email@example.com or 260.665.4206.
+To learn more about how you can STEP AHEAD contact John Milliken, Assistant Vice President for Academic Services, and Professor, Department of Criminal Justice, Psychology and Social Sciences, at email@example.com or 260.665.4206.